zou3519/blackjack-ruby/README.md

 less than 21, then the player is paid back 3:2.
 In this case, the amount of money the player receives is rounded up if it is fractional.

+If a player's cash reserves reach zero, he/she is removed from the game.
+When all human players are removed from the game, the game officially ends.
+Press ctrl-c to stop the game otherwise.